open-contracting-extensions/european-union/docs/index.md

 ## We want your feedback!

 This is the first public working draft of this website.
 To contribute, please first read this page, and then dive into the guidance.
 Feedback is discussed openly on GitHub.
-For your convenience, we provide links to GitHub for all proposals, potential issues, and reported issues.
-To browse all issues or open another issue, visit [this website's GitHub issues](https://github.com/open-contracting-extensions/european-union/issues).
+For your convenience, we provide links to GitHub for all potential and reported issues.
+To browse all issues or to open another issue, visit [this website's GitHub issues](https://github.com/open-contracting-extensions/european-union/issues).